mariotoffia/ssm/README.md

 The above example shows how to blend _PMS_ backed data with data set by the service itself to perform the work.
 Note that the `ConnectString` is a global setting and hence independant on the service it will be retrieved from _/{env}/global/accountingdb/connection_ parameter.
 In this way it is possible to constrain parameters to a single service, share between services or have notion of global parameters.
 Environment is *always* present, thus mandatory.

 The above example uses keys from
-+ /eap/global/accountingdb/connection
++ /eap/global/accountingdb/connection (Secrets Manager)
-+ /eap/test-service/timeout
++ /eap/test-service/timeout (Parameter Store)
-+ /eap/test-service/db/batchsize
++ /eap/test-service/db/batchsize (Parameter Store)
-+ /eap/test-service/db/timeout
++ /eap/test-service/db/timeout (Parameter Store)

 # Standard Usage